Leody Taveras Preview, Player Props: Rangers vs. Mets

-Leody Taveras -- batting .237 with five doubles, a home run, two walks and five RBI in his past 10 games -- will be in action for the Texas Rangers against the New York Mets, with Tylor Megill on the hill, on August 28 at 7:10 PM ET.
+The Texas Rangers and Leody Taveras (.368 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Twins.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Leody Taveras Game Info & Props vs. the Mets